tjhils/oldblog/_posts/2015-02-12-thoughts-on-trust-in-remote-teams.md

 title: Thoughts on Trust in Remote Teams
 ---

 Working remotely adds an entirely new kind of challenge to already complicated workplace relationships.
 Human relationships hinge in part on trust and trust can be difficult to establish in a digital relationship.
 How much you can you really learn about someone you’ve never met?
-How well you can really know someone through digital connections?
-Can you trust someone you’ve never met face to face?
 Can you rely on someone you’ve only seen once?

 Working in a remote team forces you to take a leap of faith beyond a traditional office  relationship.
 At the end of the day there are a shadowy cabal of people you must rely on to help build a product, sign your checks and keep you employed.